ghanshyampratap/6T-SRAM-Cell-Design-Simulation-SNM-Analysis-/README.md

-# 🧪 6T SRAM Cell Design, Simulation & SNM Analysis | 90nm CMOS | Cadence Virtuoso
+# 🧪 6T SRAM Cell Design, Simulation & SNM Analysis Cadence Virtuoso

 ## 📝 Abstract
 Static Random Access Memory (SRAM) is one of the most significant memory devices used for storing data on-chip.
 SRAM plays a crucial role in VLSI chips due to its **high storage density**, **fast access time**, and suitability for **low-power applications**.